 I like to allow 2-3 hours for a family shoot, but this is normally based on a smaller family.
 If there are quite a few of you (in this particular shoot there were 18 family members (14 adults and 4 children), it is advisable to allow extra time.
 This family shoot lasted nearly 4 hours and only finished because the children were exhausted!
 It is far better to have more time and be more relaxed, than rushed and stressed and potentially miss amazing opportunities and moments!

 2) Plan your shoot time:

 We all know that happy children = happy parents which means lovely photos.
-Nothing good is going to come from a shoot that coincides with nap time, and nobody will be able to relax if they have to console an over-tired or grumpy baby (or adult for that matter)!
+Nothing good is going to come from a shoot that coincides with nap time and nobody will be able to relax if they have to console an over-tired or grumpy baby (or adult for that matter)!
 So my advice would be plan your shoot time to make the most of all members of the party.
 Does somebody need to leave early to be back on the road heading home?
-Does Nan need to eat her dinner at a certain time?
+Or maybe Nan needs to eat her dinner at a certain time?
 Does Mother-in-Law prefer to be up and about earlier in the day than later?
-All members of he party need to be considered and consulted when making such a large investment in everybody’s time.
+All members of the party need to be considered and consulted when making such a large investment in everybody’s time.

 3) Plan for group photos:

-In my family we have a lot of silly family poses that we started when my sister and I were young, and seems to have developed and evolved as we’ve grown up.
+In my family we have a lot of silly family poses that started when my sister and I were young.
+It seems to have developed and evolved as we’ve grown up.
 This now includes all the children as well.
 If I were to book an extended family photo shoot, then I personally would want these poses to make an appearance!

 4) Bring plenty of drinks and snacks: